fermmm/rga-code-challenge/README.md

 * Typescript

 Important note:
-* The project does not use Redux because is not needed in the app, not using something when is not needed is the most positive option in my opinion.
+* The project does not use Redux because is not needed in the app, using something when is not needed is a wrong desition in my opninion.
+I have experience with Redux.

 ## Installation